 - Who is the target customer?

-Finally, you may work with a director to
+Finally, you may work with an associate director to

 - Assess what cut flowers retail proposition would represent the best business opportunity for our client?